wbthomason/packer.nvim/README.md

 If `requires` is a list, it is treated as a list of plugin specifications following the format given above.

-If `ensure_dependencies` is true, the plugins specified in `requires` will be installed.

 Plugins specified in `requires` are removed when no active plugins require them.